Bloomberg-Beta/Manual/Manual.md

 We aspire to be the most useful investors per minute spent with us.

 We want to work with startups the way they work, not the way that big companies or traditional investors work.
 We prefer to take the formality out of the investor-founder relationship.
 Instead of requesting board seats and scheduling formulaic calls, we share with founders and encourage them to reach out to us when we can help.
 Consider us “on speed dial.”
+We try to cut waste out of the process; starting a company is hard enough.

 Our team works closely together -- we speak often and love helping each other, and we each know the full portfolio -- so every portfolio company has access to every member of our team.
 We think this is different to some other venture firms we’ve met -- a “no dysfunction” partner.